BradHutchings/Mmojo-Server-v2/instructions/501-Package-APE.md

   fi
   ```

+#### Note: Aligning the .gguf File to Page Boundary
+*The original llamafile used a custom tool called `zipalign` to add .gguf files to the APE file &mdash; a zip file &mdash; on a page boundary.
+This would allow Cosmopolitan libc's `mmap()` function to map the uncompressed .gguf file for llamafile.
+When llama.cpp is compiled and linked with `cosmocc` to use the `mmap()` function in Cosmopolitan libc, this functionality does not work.
+You'll get an error like:*

+*`llama_model_load: error loading model: mmap failed: Invalid argument`*

+*Until I resolve this, the .gguf file will not be aligned, and the `default-args` file will have the `--no-mmap` flag set if a `.gguf` file is included.
+This can't be overridden by command-line arguments.*

+*-Brad*

 ---
 ### Add `default-args` File to Package
 This script adds a `default-args` file to the APE package.
 If you added certs and/or the Mmojo Complete UI above, the `default-args` file will reflect that.
 We clean up files that were copied into the `package-ape` directory.